Jialongdustin/AMFO/README.md

 Please cite our paper if you find the codes and datasets are useful for your research.

-Y. Li, J. Li, Y. Si, J. Tan and Q. He, " Few-Shot Class-Incremental Audio Classification with Adaptive Mitigation of Forgetting and Overfitting,"
+Y. Li, J. Li, Y. Si, J. Tan and Q. He, " Few-Shot Class-Incremental Audio Classification with Adaptive Mitigation of Forgetting and Overfitting," IEEE-ACM TASLP, 2023.
+Submitted.